Kent, Washington: Sports and entertainment

-The accesso ShoWare Center hosts two minor-league sports teams: the Seattle Thunderbirds play ice hockey in the U.S. Division of the Western Hockey League; and the Tacoma Stars plays indoor soccer in the Major Arena Soccer League.
+The accesso ShoWare Center is a 6,500-seat indoor arena that hosts two minor-league sports teams: the Seattle Thunderbirds play ice hockey in the U.S. Division of the Western Hockey League; and the Tacoma Stars play indoor soccer in the Major Arena Soccer League.
+The Seattle Kraken of the National Hockey League played a preseason game at the arena on October 2, 2021, losing to the Calgary Flames in front of a sellout crowd.

+The arena also hosted the 2012 Skate America figure skating competition, which drew a total of 13,172 spectators over its three-day run, and the 2015 Junior Roller Derby World Cup.